pmean/build-website/text/04/scurve-04.md

 Notice that this curve badly misses on two of the values (x = -6.3, and x = -6.6), but comes very close to the remaining four data values.
-There is no way, of course to get an S-shaped curve to come close to all the data when the data has an extra \"hump\" so perhaps this is as good as we can get.
+There is no way, of course to get an S-shaped curve to come close to all the data when the data has an extra "hump" so perhaps this is as good as we can get.

 **Poorly specified starting values**